Havoc-1/EagleEye6DOF/scripts/EagleEyeDOF/Notes.md

    - Targets are identified by looking at targets with goggles/helmet equipped.
    - All allied EagleEye players share complete visibility of each other’s bounding boxes and skeletons.
    - Targets identified by one EagleEye player, including drones, are automatically synchronized with all other EagleEye players.
    - Enemy skeletons are only visible when an EagleEye player has a direct line of sight to the target.
+Drones spots will not display skeletons.
    - EagleEye players can mark targets via ACE Pointing (Shift + `) at the tracked target.
    - Marked targets will incrementally update ID.